 Semen Collection and Artificial Insemination

 Semen Collection of whitetail deer bucks are done on your ranch.
 It is recommended for you to have your anesthesia protocols and set up arranged prior to the day of collection.
 The semen is evaluated and the cooling process is initiated on the farm in a controlled environment.
 Processing of the semen is done at Elgin Breeding Service (EBS) in a lab insuring that the highest quality straws are the outcome.
+Semen can be processed at Sexing Technologies for sexed semen, as well.
 Please call Dr. Willis (334) 663-6099 (cell) for further information or if you have any questions.

 Internal Medicine and Hospitalization

 Most exotic hoofstock can be treated on your ranch and the least amount of stress to the animal will produce the most favorable outcomes.
 Some cases do better in a hospital setting depending on the situation.
 The baby greater kudu at the left was being treated with intravenous nutrition because he was suffering a negative energy balance from his dam not producing enough milk.
 He survived and did great after treatment.

 Bottle Raising Fawns